kwan22/habits/level4.md

 Horizontal:
 - Hyper
 - Super
-- Horizontal dash
+- Horizontal dash*
-- Diagonal dash
+- Diagonal dash*
 - Wallbounce
 - Jump
 - Walk

 Vertical (upwards):
-- Up dash
+- Upwards dash
 - Diagonal dash
 - Wallbounce
 - Jump
 - Hyper

 Jumps give a small speed boost and ultras give a 1.2x multiplier.
 Air friction is weaker than ground friction, which is weaker than crouchsliding friction.
 All jumps have a short duration at the beginning where they ignore gravity while jump is held.
-Dashes ignore friction, wind, and retain horizontal speed when sufficiently fast.
+Dashes ignore friction, wind, and *preserve horizontal speed when sufficiently fast.

 [TAS documentation](https://docs.google.com/document/d/1RVXyO7AZB-r7X3FxkxrBob775qWdhfOyBEOGGbnTgws) provides much more details.